-- African and Asian forms of Lower Pleistocene hominids = H. erectus - H. erectus in Africa gave rise to a H. heidelbergensis Millions of years - H. heidelbergensis gave rise to • H. neanderthalensis in Europe and H. sapiens in Africa - H. sapiens replaced other hominin species
+- African and Asian forms of Lower Pleistocene hominids = H. erectus - H. erectus in Africa gave rise to H. heidelbergensis - H. heidelbergensis gave rise to H. neanderthalensis in Europe and H. sapiens in Africa - H. sapiens replaced other hominin species

 Evidence for this pattern of evolution and migration